Orthobiologic medicine relies on the body’s ability to heal itself.

 Other Orthobiologic Medicine Therapy Options

 If more cells are needed for healing, they can be extracted from your bone marrow or from the fat layer underneath your skin.
-The bone marrow cells are called Bone Marrow Aspirate (BMA), and are removed from bone marrow in your pelvis and the fat cells are called Adipose Derived Cells (ADC) and removed from the stomach fat layer.
+The bone marrow cells are called bone marrow aspirate (BMA) and are removed from bone marrow in your pelvis.
+The fat cells are called adipose derived cells (ADC) and are removed from the stomach fat layer.
 Both procedures are done in a minimally invasive way and with very little discomfort.

 This procedure can also help tendon pain, although these patients often receive similar outcomes using only the concentrated cell injection, without needing to extract additional cells.